smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata-issuance.md

 TODO_insert_variants of the blind RSA protocol variants described in {{Section 5 of BLINDRSA}}.

 The public metadata issuance protocol differs from the protocol in
 {{Section 6 of PROTOCOL}} in that the issuance and redemption protocols carry metadata provided by the Client and visible to the Attester, Issuer, and Origin.
-This means Clients can set arbitrary metadata when requesting a token, but specific values of metadata may be rejected by either Attester, Issuer, or Origin.
+This means Clients can set arbitrary metadata when requesting a token, but specific values of metadata may be rejected by any of Attester, Issuer, or Origin.
 Similar to a token nonce, metadata is cryptographically bound to a token and cannot be altered.

-Beyond this difference, the publicly metadata issuance protocol variant is nearly identical to the publicy verifiable issuance protocol variant.
-In particular, Issuers provide a Private and Public Key, denoted skI and pkI, respectively, used to produce tokens as input to the protocol.
-See
-{{Section 6.5 of PROTOCOL}} for how this key pair is generated.
+TODO(shendrick): Include details for {{PBLINDRSA}} token generation.

 Clients provide the following as input to the issuance protocol: